masaylighto/German-Learning-Notes/Course/Vary/Preposition Complete.md

 1. Bei meinem Onkel
 2. with Arbeitsplatz => Ich arbeite bei Samsung
 #### 6. Von
-1. when use with house we add zu => von zu Haus.
+1. when used with house we add zu => von zu Haus.